VitaliyMinenko/notofication-service/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
 2. Run `docker compose build --no-cache` to build fresh images
-3. Run `docker compose up --pull always -d --wait` to set up and start a fresh Symfony project
-4. Install all dependencies `composer install`
+3. Install all dependencies `composer install`
-6. Copy `env.example` to `.env` and set all variables with providers instructions below.
+4. Copy `env.example` to `.env` and set all variables with providers instructions below.
 5. You can use next route for init notify process.
 Provider allow  only at [sms,email,telegram]

 ```